 In the UK, you’re required to serve alcohol in the prespecified measurements as follows,

-- Draught beer and cider: half, third or two-thirds of a pint
+- Draught beer and cider: full pint or half, third or two-thirds of a pint

 - Fortified wine: 50/70ml